whytekieran/Neo4J-Project/README.md

 #### **_Neo4J_**

 Neo4J is a noSQL graph database management system.
 It was developed by Neo Technology, Inc. Development for Neo4J first began in 2003 and it has been available publically through open source since 2007.
 It is cross platform software meaning it works on multiple operating systems, including Windows, Mac PC's and Linux.

 Neo4J is implemented using both Java and Scala, it is JVM (Java Virtual Machine) based.
+Neo4J was originally developed to work with the Java programming language (Hence the
-The Neo4J source code and the ability to perform verion tracking of the software is available from the following link on Github [Neo4J Source Code](https://github.com/neo4j/neo4j)
+'J' in Neo4J) but since its become available that has been expanded to include many other languages like Python for example.
+The Neo4J source code and the ability to perform version tracking of the software is available from the following link on Github [Neo4J Source Code](https://github.com/neo4j/neo4j).

+Most NoSQL databases lack true ACID transactions unlike Neo4J which fully supports ACID (Atomicity, Consistency, Isolation, Durability) out of the box.
+ACID makes sure that database transactions are processed in a reliable way, meaning that a transaction with the database must fully finish, otherwise the changes that were made before the failure must be undone.
+ACID databases also store their data on some sort of durable storage, eg hard disk.
+Neo4J also provide for efficient data importing, allowing CSV and relational formatted data to be easily converted.
+Lastly, Neo4J is also incredibly fast, allowing a user to search through millions of connections a second.

 ## **_The Project Database_**
 Explain how you created your database, and how information is represented in it.